The Peanut Revolution of George Washington Carver

 The South’s Cotton Crisis

-The agricultural landscape further suffered when the boll weevil infestation hit Alabama.
-As a consequence, cotton yields were dramatically reduced.
-Traditional cotton farming was proving unsustainable, both environmentally and economically.
-Poor farmers, particularly black farmers, needed a solution that would revitalize their lands and provide a more secure financial foothold in agriculture.
+Poor farmers, particularly black farmers, needed a solution to revitalize their lands and provide a more secure financial foothold in agriculture.

-Booker T. Washington & George Washington Carver: A Solution Emerges
+Booker T. Washington & George Washington Carver

 Under his guidance, George Washington Carver was already an ingenious agricultural chemist.
 He would lead the charge at the Tuskegee Institute’s experiment station.
 Carver promoted the adoption of peanuts, sweet potatoes, and soybeans.
 Such plants are capable of restoring nitrogen to depleted soils through crop rotation techniques.

-Carver produced bulletins detailing his research on these crops where he showed their potential, beyond mere soil restoration.
-He wanted to provide market valuable commodities for human consumption, and a new cash crop for the South’s desperate economy.
+Carver produced bulletins detailing his research on these crops, where he showed their potential beyond mere soil restoration.
+He wanted to provide market valuable commodities for human consumption and a new cash crop for the South’s desperate economy.

-And that’s precisely what happened.
-His advocacy for peanuts offered an innovative approach to agriculture that broke the cotton-dependent poverty cycle.
+And that’s precisely what happened; his advocacy for peanuts offered an innovative approach to agriculture that broke the cotton-dependent poverty cycle.
 It provided economic independence and revitalized Southern agriculture through nature-friendly practices.

 Carver’s Amazing Peanut Innovations